 Cons: Short battery life.

-For a relatively simple machine, this drone’s got a super advanced 360-degree flip & roll stunt that executes easily and on command using the six-axis gyro flying control system.
+For a relatively simple machine, this drone’s got a super advanced 3D flip & roll stunt that executes easily and on command.
 It’s also got headless mode meaning it matches up with the driver’s direction, avoiding directional confusion.
-The push of a single button leads to a soft landing at any time from the spot where it first took off.
+There’s also a “throw n’ go” feature which allows you to throw the drone into the air and it’ll instantly start flying, thus making it easier for beginners and children to get the hang of flying.

-Pros: 360 flips effortlessly, easy landing, good directional features.
+Pros: 3D flips effortlessly, easy landing, good directional features.

 3. Syama X20 Mini Pocket Drone